Domain Name Registration Details (WHOIS)

 The owner of a domain can be a company, individual or organisation and is referred to as the legal registrant of the domain.

-When registering domain names, the name given as the registrant or owner (“Company Name” field) when you sign up will be displayed in the WHO IS record for the domain name.
-This entity will then be the legal owner of the domain name.
+When registering domain names, the name given in the “Company Name” field when you sign will then be the legal owner of the domain name.
 If you wish to register as an individual, please ensure you enter your name in the “Company Name” field, information like “n/a” will be rejected by the registry.

 If you’re a web designer, or reseller it’s important that you register domain names in the name of your customer to avoid any ownership disputes at a later date.